oracle-livelabs/database-maa/zdm-physical-online-with-backup/target-db-provision/target-db-provision.md

 ## Introduction

-You must create a placeholder target database before beginning a migration to the target environment.
+You create a placeholder target database before the start of the migration to the target environment.

-The placeholder target database is overwritten during migration, but it retains the overall configuration.
+The placeholder target database gets overwritten during migration, but it retains the overall configuration.

 Please note as of Zero Downtime Migration Release 21.3 , only Grid Infrastructure-based database services are supported as targets.
 For example, an LVM-based instance or an instance created in compute node without Grid Infrastructure are not supported targets.

-You must use the control plane for the creation of a target placeholder database on Exadata Database Service on Dedicated Infrastructure and Exadata Cloud at Customer.
+You shouold use the control plane for the creation of a target placeholder database on Exadata Database Service on Dedicated Infrastructure and Exadata Cloud at Customer.

 Estimated Time: 30 minutes